marcglasberg/asyncredux.com/flutter/miscellaneous/persistence.md

 ## Saving and Loading

-You can choose any way you want to save the state difference to the local disk, but one way is using the provided `LocalPersist` class, which is very easy to use.
+You can use any method you prefer to save the state to disk, but an easy option is the provided `LocalPersist` class.

-Note: At the moment it only works for Android/iOS, not for the web.
+Note: It currently works only for Android and iOS, not for the web.

 First, import it: